Ford LTD II

-The Ford LTD II is an automobile produced and marketed by Ford Motor Company between 1977 and 1979 in the United States and Canada.
-Deriving its name from the full-sized Ford LTD model line, the intermediate LTD II consolidated the Ford Torino and Gran Torino model lines, with the Ford Elite replaced by the Ford Thunderbird.
+The Ford LTD II is an automobile that was produced by Ford Motor Company from the 1977 to 1979 model years.
+Sharing only its name with the full-size Ford LTD, the LTD II replaced the Ford Torino and Gran Torino, as the Ford Thunderbird replaced the Ford Elite.
 Offered in a two-door sedan, four-door sedan, and station wagon, the LTD II also served as a basis for the final generation of the Ford Ranchero coupe utility.